-Dr. Patou has been a managing director of MPM Capital, a Director since venture capital fund, since May 2005.
-He served as Chief Medical January 2004 Officer of Pacira Pharmaceuticals, Inc., a specialty pharmaceutical company from January 2009 to July 2015 and is currently Head of Clinical at Chiasma, Inc. Dr. Patou has previously served in various positions at private pharmaceutical companies, including as Chief Medical Officer for Peplin, Ltd. from June 2006 to April 2007, Chief Medical Officer at Cerimon Pharmaceuticals, Inc., from June 2005 to June 2006, and Chief Medical Officer at Oscient Pharmaceuticals, Inc. from February 2004 to April 2005.
-Dr. Patou has held a number of academic appointments at University College & Middlesex School of Medicine in London and holds an M.B.B.S. from University College Hospital, London and a B.Sc. in immunology from University College London.
-Our Board believes that Dr. Patou's qualifications to serve on our Board include his scientific background and extensive senior management experience in our industry.
+Dr. Patou has served as a member of our Board since January Director since 2004.
+Dr. Patou has been a Managing Director at MPM Capital, a January 2004 venture capital fund focused on life sciences companies, since 2005, and has served as interim Chief Medical Officer in various MPM portfolio companies.
+Currently, Dr. Patou is Chief Medical Officer at True North Therapeutics, Inc. and is a senior medical advisor to Chiasma, Inc. Dr. Patou previously served as Chief Medical Officer for Pacira Pharmaceuticals, Inc., a specialty pharmaceutical company.
+Prior to joining Pacira, Dr. Patou was Chief Medical Officer at Peplin Inc. from July 2006 to April 2007, and Chief Medical Officer of Cerimon Pharmaceuticals, Inc. from June 2005 to June 2006.
+Prior to joining MPM, Dr. Patou was Executive Vice President and Chief Medical Officer of Oscient Pharmaceuticals Corp. from February 2004 to April 2005 following its merger with GeneSoft Pharmaceuticals, Inc., or GeneSoft.
+Before GeneSoft, Dr. Patou worked at SmithKline Beecham Pharmaceuticals, now a unit of GlaxoSmithKline, as Senior Vice President and Director, Project and Portfolio Management, managing all of the company's pharmaceutical development projects.
+Dr. Patou has held a number of academic appointments at University College & Middlesex School of Medicine and received his B.Sc. from University of London and his M.D. from University College London.
+Our Board believes that Dr. Patou is qualified to serve on our Board because of his scientific background and his senior management experience in the pharmaceutical industry.

-4,086 Common Shares
+12,028 Common Shares